cblgh/cerca/README.md

 verification_explanation = "content/verification-instructions.md"
 ```

-Content documents that are not found will be prepoulated using Cerca's [sample content
+Content documents that are not found will be prepopulated using Cerca's [sample content
 files](/defaults).
 The easiest thing to do is to run Cerca once and let it populate content
 files using the samples, and then edit the files in `content/*` after the fact, before running
 Cerca again to see your changes.